Cooking in The Keys

 Fish for Fish Tacos

-Use the freshest fish you can get.
-Red snapper is available in most markets in the U.S.
+Use the freshest fish you can find.
+Red snapper is widely available in grocery stores and seafood markets across the U.S.

 What You Need